 Libraries must print the license agreement for signature.
 Please review the instructions below.

 NOTE: If your institution does not require a license with original signatures, a scanned copy of the signed license may be sent to MUSE.
 To send a scanned copy, print out 1 copy of the license and sign it.
 Scan the signed license and send a copy via email to Project MUSE Customer Support at firstname.lastname@example.org.

-View the PDF Version of the Journal License Libraries are encouraged to contact MUSE Customer Supportwith any questions related to licenses.
+View and download the PDF of the Journal Collection Subscription License.
+Libraries are encouraged to contact MUSE Customer Support with any questions related to licenses.
 You will need Acrobat Reader to view the PDF version.
-This can be downloaded for free at http://www.adobe.com.
+You can download Acrobat Reader for free from Adobe.

 A subscription to a Project MUSE collection grants unlimited access to the full text of the Journal titles in that collection for educational, research, and personal use by the faculty, staff, students, alumni, library patrons, and other Authorized Users of the Subscriber' s campus/institutional network.
 Distance learners, alumni, and other off-campus affiliates may access Project MUSE if their internet access is through the campus network or via a secure proxy server.

 Subscribers are expected to make their best feasible efforts to enable access to the Project MUSE Database only to faculty, students, staff, alumni, and walk-in library patrons using the campus' physical library facilities.
 There are no contractual limits on the number of Authorized Users from one campus at any given time.

 Provided that the copyright header attached to the article is retained, Authorized Users at the Subscriber's institution may

 Authorized Users at the Subscriber' s institution may not